Popeyes Spicy Mayonnaise

 This recipe was our #4 most popular in 2020.
 Check out the other four most unlocked recipes for the year: Rao's Homemade Marinara Sauce (#1), Olive Garden Lasagna Classico (#2), King's Hawaiian Original Hawaiian Sweet Rolls (#3), Chipotle Mexican Grill Carnitas (#5).

 Menu Description: “Creamy marsala wine sauce with mushrooms over grilled chicken breasts, stuffed with Italian cheeses and sundried tomatoes.
 Served with garlic mashed potatoes.”

-I settled on cream as the dairy here after my attempts using milk and half-and-half resulted in thin and runny potatoes.
-I found that cream adds the perfect thickness and smooth richness to the mashers, and it made the closest duplicate.
+I settled on cream as the dairy here in my Olive Garden Mashed Potatoes copycat recipe after my attempts using milk and half-and-half resulted in thin and runny potatoes.
+I found that cream adds the perfect thickness and smooth richness to the mashers, and it made the closest duplicate to the original potatoes.